LIFE ON THE LAKE

 It’s no secret that the area’s biggest attraction is Lake Chelan itself.
 The narrow fjordlike lake winds 50 miles through a glacier-carved valley from Chelan to the quaint town of Stehekin.
 Lake Chelan is the third deepest lake in the United States with depths reaching 1,486 feet.
 It also provides some of the best boating, fishing and swimming opportunities in the state.

-Available for rent by our owners & guests, the 70-slip marina offers short and long-term slip rentals.
-The Lookout has partnered with Shoreline Rentals to provide the best in watercraft and boat rentals.
+Exclusively available for rent by our owners and guests, the 70-slip marina on Lake Chelan offers short and long-term slip rentals, 40 of which are 'deep water' and can be used year-round.
+The Lookout is pleased to be partnering with Shoreline Rentals to provide you with the best in watercraft and boat rentals.
+Shoreline offers Cobalt, Reinell, and Bayliner boats, pontoon boats, jet skis, paddleboards, and kayaks.
 Visit www.shorelineofchelan.com for more information.
-Call (509) 668-1474 to make your reservation.

 Shoreline at The Lookout